babelouest/glewlwyd/docs/OAUTH2_SCHEME.md

 ### Session duration for authentication (seconds)

-Duration of the session for users to authenticate in the external provoder, i.e. the maximum time they can spend between their click on the `login with` button and when they get redirected to `callback.html` with a valid authentication.
+Duration of the session for users to authenticate in the external provider, i.e. the maximum time they can spend between their click on the `login with` button and when they get redirected to `callback.html` with a valid authentication.

 ### Authorized providers list